nguyen1013/arduino-temperature-tx-rx-7-segment-led/README.md

 # Temperature radio-frequency transmitter  and  receiver

-This is an Arduino project to create a simple temperature sensor system using a 7-segment LED display.
+This is an Arduino project to create a simple temperature sensor receiving system and displaying via 7-segment LED display.
 Additionally, the project investigates serial data transmission between the transmitter and receiver, base on the fundamentals of RF (Radio Frequency) transmission.

 ## Required  equipment  and  components:
 1. HM-T433 RF transmitter 433.92 MHz